ManneN1/GladiusEx-WotLK/README.md

 The famous (and imo, far superior) arena frame AddOn GladiusEx - now for WotLK 3.3.5!

+Note: This AddOn is NOT for WotLK Classic, it is for the original 3.3.5 client!

 ## Installing

 The folder "GladiusEx-WotLK-master must be renamed to "GladiusEx" and placed in /Interface/AddOns (relative the WoW root folder).